Safeguarding and child protection

 Policy and procedures for voluntary, community, faith and private organisations (ESCB yellow book).
 Some links may be broken in this document but you may still find the information useful.

 Making a referral.
 Contact details and referral form of Ealing Children's Integrated Response Service (ECIRS).

-Contact details of the child protection advisers.
+Safeguarding and child protection advisers.

 What are the risk indicators? (pdf)

 Guidance on spotting neglect as well as other indicators of child abuse please refer to the Ealing child protection procedures (ESCB yellow book) or visit the NSPCC website.